-If seeking Oklahoma certification as a School Library Media Specialist, it is desirable for candidate to hold a standard teaching certificate or teaching license or be eligible for an alternative certification program with a plan of study for certification on file with NSU’s Teacher Certification office.
+If seeking Oklahoma certification as a School Library Media Specialist, candidates must have a current Oklahoma teaching certificate or teaching license or be eligible for an alternative certification program with a plan of study for certification on file with NSU’s Teacher Certification office.
 All candidates seeking certification need to take the state certification test for school librarians at the completion of the program.
 There are fees associated with certification testing which is administered by an outside agency under contract with the Oklahoma Office of Educational Quality and Accountability.
-If seeking certification in any state other than Oklahoma, it is recommended that individuals contact the appropriate State Department for guidelines so they can be built into the program.
+Those who do not have teaching certification must pass the Oklahoma General Education Test (OGET) and the Praxis© Performance Assessment for Teachers (PPAT).
+To earn a certification as a Library Media Specialist, candidates must take the state certification test for school librarians (038) at the completion of the program.
+If seeking certification in any state other than Oklahoma, it is recommended that individuals contact the appropriate State Department for guidelines so requirements can be built into the program.

-Beyond the admission requirements for the Graduate College, admission to the Library Media and Information Technology program requires:
+Admission.
+Beyond the admission requirements for the Graduate College, admission to the Library Media and Information Technology, M.S. program requires:

 - Earned undergraduate grade point average of at least a 3.0 based on a 4.0 system for the last 60 hours of coursework; or a scaled score above the 25th percentile on the GRE/MAT prior to the first enrollment